 But it’s not just enough to understand how much everything costs.
-We need to understand why and how this affects quality, profitability, and sustainability.
+Specifically, we need to understand why and how this affects quality, profitability, and sustainability.

-With labor making up almost 70% of total cost, producers are left with just 30% of their budget to do everything else on the farm.
+Labor makes up almost 70% of total costs.
+As a result producers are left with just 30% of their budget to do everything else on the farm.
 Luis says that this “is split among other expenses, such as the fertilizers, costs of combating plant disease, utility costs, transportation, etc.”

 But this can have a troubling knock-on effect.
-Luis explains, “This means that if the price of coffee goes down, the producers will stop fertilizing.”
+As a result, Luis explains, “This means that if the price of coffee goes down, the producers will stop fertilizing.”
 With such a small amount of their budget dedicated to it, there is little flexibility for cutting costs.
-Yet they cannot prioritize fertilizer over the wages they have to pay seasonal workers or, say, providing food for their own family.
+However, they cannot prioritize fertilizer over the wages they have to pay seasonal workers or, say, providing food for their own family.

 “This imposes a great risk for the following year,” Luis stresses.
-Reduced fertilization will reduce productivity, which will mean less money earned.
-In turn, this will mean even less money for fertilizer.
+Additionally, reduced fertilization will reduce productivity, which will mean less money earned.
+As a result this will mean even less money for fertilizer.

 Luis tells me that, once producers know their costs, they can estimate their profit and cost margin using this equation: